Faster, Smaller, and Smarter: Task-Aware Expert Merging for Online MoE Inference: Algorithm Design

 \begin{Theorem} Let { $\tilde{d}$} be the effective dimension of the NTK matrix { $\boldsymbol{M}$} and { $\boldsymbol{m} = [f_1^*(\boldsymbol{x})]_{\boldsymbol{x} \in \mathcal{X}_T}^\top$} as the true reward vector of the candidate merging weights.
 There exist constants { $C_1, C_2 > 0$} such that for any { $\delta \in (0, 1)$}, if { $w \geq \operatorname{poly}(T, L, K, \lambda^{-1}, \lambda_0^{-1}, S^{-1}, \log(1/\delta))$}, { $\eta \leq C_1 (TdL + d\lambda)^{-1}$}, { $\lambda \geq \max\{1, S^{-2}\}$}, and { $S \geq \sqrt{2\boldsymbol{m}^\top \boldsymbol{M}^{-1} \boldsymbol{m}}$}, then with probability at least { $1 - \delta$}, the regret of Alg.~\ref{algo_1} satisfies,

 \end{Theorem}

-\textbf{Remark.} By treating { $\nu$}, { $\lambda$}, and { $\eta$} as constants and applying Lemma~\ref{lemma:N}, the regret bound in Theorem~\ref{thm:regret} simplifies to { $R_T = \mathcal{O}(\tilde{d} \sqrt{T} \log(T))$}, matching the regret bounds in prior neural bandit studies \cite{pmlrzhou20a, zhang2021neural,xu2022neural, qi2024robust}.
+\textbf{Remark.} Following Remark 4.7 in~\cite{pmlrzhou20a}, by setting { $J = \mathcal{O}(T L / \lambda)$} we have { $(\lambda+C_3TL)(1-\eta w\lambda)^{J/2}\sqrt{T/\lambda} \leq \sqrt{\lambda S}$}.
+By treating { $\nu$}, { $\lambda$}, and { $\eta$} as constants and applying Lemma~\ref{lemma:N}, the regret bound in Theorem~\ref{thm:regret} simplifies to { $R_T = \mathcal{O}(\tilde{d} \sqrt{T} \log(T))$}, matching the regret bounds in prior neural bandit studies \cite{pmlrzhou20a, zhang2021neural,xu2022neural, qi2024robust}.
 Compared to LinUCB \cite{chu2011contextual}, this bound includes an additional factor $\tilde{d}$, reflecting the complexity of neural representations.
 This extra cost is acceptable given the ability to capture more expressive and nonlinear context.
-A key contribution of \texttt{Tanbr} is maintaining these theoretical guarantees in an uncountable and continuous decision space.
+A key contribution of \texttt{Tanbr} is maintaining these theoretical guarantees in a continuous decision space.
 This is achieved through smoothness assumptions and adaptive partitioning techniques that ensure efficient exploration while avoiding exhaustive search.
 This result formally shows the theoretical suitability of \texttt{Tanbr} for long-term deployment in online MoE systems.